15 Minute Yellowtail (Hamachi) Sashimi with Yuzu Ponzu Sauce

 5 from 1 vote

-Yellowtail Sashimi with Yuzu Ponzu
+15 Minute Yellowtail (Hamachi) Sashimi with Yuzu Ponzu Sauce

 Prep: 15 minutes